adavis0010/battle-tracker/README.md

 Clicking the reset button will delete all creatures from the board.

 ##Technologies
-Battle tracker is built using React.
+Battle tracker is built using React, react-bootstrap, and EasyBase

 ## Roadmap
 Battle Tracker is currently in active developement.
-Future features include the ability to change the order of creatures in the list to track initiative order, a save and load encounter functionality, and a dropdown that displays the full stats of creatures added from the Monster Manual.
+Future features include a log in feature, the ability to change the order of creatures in the list to track initiative order, a save and load encounter functionality, and a dropdown that displays the full stats of creatures added from the Monster Manual.

 ## Contributing
 Batttle Tracker is currently a closed-developement application.
 Please contact me at sadavis0010@gmail.com for inquiries.